Razikus/razikus.tech/docs/blog/novela.ink.md

 comments: true
 ---

+# novela.ink - AI assistant for creators

-# website no longer working!
+website no longer working!

 Hosting expires, you can still run it yourself

-# novela.ink - AI assistant for creators

 ![novela.ink](../assets/logo-3.png)